A piece of Anna's pase finally catches up to her. So, she decides to get revenge against him in a cold and cruel way.

 “Why?” the Shinigami questioned.
 Anna froze; that question was strong enough to snap her back into reality.
 The woman’s hands began to tremble.
 She looked down at her feet.

 “I… I…” Anna stammered out.
 She finally sank down to the floor crying.
 The vengeance left her mind and took all of her energy with it.
 In the end, the whole punishment trap proved rather pointless.
 Tsuzuki walked over to her and knelt down beside of her.

 “Shhh!
 It’s okay.
 It’s okay,” he whispered, trying to calm her down.
 Anna said nothing and wept.
 Tatsumi and Watari walked over to the closet.
 They moved the chairs aside and opened the door.
 The man sat on the floor in a frightened daze.
 The Shinigami looked at him in pity.

-“It’s okay,” Tatsumi said, calmly.
-“We’re not going to hurt you.”
-The man didn’t respond.
-She really gave it her all with him.
+“It’s okay,” Tatsumi said calmly, “We’re not going to hurt you.”
+She really gave it her all with the man.
 The Shinigami had to physically take him out of the closet.

-Once this had calmed down, the man sat at the kitchen table again.
-He still wasn’t off the hook.
+Once he calmed down, the man sat at the kitchen table again.
 The Shinigami had their own questions for him.
 They kept Anna away from their suspect in fear that she would harm him again.
-The boys got the man some tea to help him calm down.
+The boys got the man some tea to help him keep calm.

 “Here,” Tsuzuki said as he handed the man the cup.

 “Thanks,” the suspect said nodding.
 He slowly took a drink.
 Tsuzuki sat at the table with him.